-3.22.
-The main concentration to which the States is exposed arises from investment in fixed-income and cash class assets this includes holdings of cash and cash equivalents outside the CIF held for operational purposes.
-The approach to risk has been split between the fixed-income asset classes as detailed below.
+- 3.22.
+The main concentration to which the States is exposed arises from investment in fixed-income and cash class assets; this includes holdings of cash and cash equivalents outside the CIF held for operational purposes.
+The approach to risk has been split between the fixed-income asset classes as detailed below. - 3.23.
+Gilts:

-3.23.
-Gilts

-UK Gilts are held within the Short-Term Government Bond Pool and Index Linked Gilt Pool and are dependent on the solvency of the UK Government.
-The credit rating of the UK Government is Aa1; this rating is monitored by the Investment Advisor who reports on the holding within the Bond pools both quarterly to the TAP and by exception.
+UK Gilts are held within the Short-Term Government Bond Pool and Index-Linked Gilt Pool, and are dependent on the solvency of the UK Government.
+The credit rating of the UK Government is Aa1; this rating is monitored by the Investment Adviser, who reports on the holding within the Bond pools both quarterly to the TAP and by exception.

 3.24.
-UK Corporate Bonds/Absolute Return Bonds
+UK Corporate Bonds/Absolute Return Bonds:

 These assets classes are invested through investment vehicles, these vehicles indirectly expose the CIF to credit risk.
 Credit risk within these investment vehicles is managed by Investment Managers through diversification and selection of securities, Investment Managers may, subject to restrictions, also use derivative instruments such as futures, options and swap agreements for hedging purposes.
 Risk management within the investment vehicles is carried out in line with each vehicle's individual mandate and investment restrictions.
+Cash held for investment purposes is held by the States' Cash Manager, Royal London Asset Management ("RLAM") on a daily basis.
+RLAM manage both the investments within the CIF and accounts outside the CIF for holding operational monies.
+To control credit risk, RLAM operate a mandate which enforces counterparty rating limits, concentration limits and maturity limits.